Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Introduction

 \section{Introduction}

-TDEs have been proven to be capable of producing powerful and fast outflows (e.g., \citealt{sadowski2016, lu2020, kara2018, xiang2024}).
-When the outflow interacts with the hot diffuse CNM, a forward shock (FS) is generated, while the outflow collisions with dense clouds result in the formation of bow shocks (BS).
+{When a star passes within the tidal radius of a massive black hole, the star is torn apart in a tidal disruption event (TDE, \citealt{hills1975, rees1988}). } TDEs have been proven to be capable of producing powerful and fast outflows {during the violent self-interaction induced general relativistic apsidal precession \citep{sadowski2016, lu2020}, or during the subsequent super-Eddington accretion phase \citep{dai2018, curd2019}.
+These outflows could eject a substantial fraction of the disrupted stellar mass, with kinetic energies up to $10^{52}$ erg \citep{lu2020}, and kinetic powers of $10^{44-46}$ erg s$^{-1}$ \citep{dai2018, curd2019}.
+Observationally, the presence of ultrafast outflows in TDEs is confirmed directly in UV and X-ray band \citep{blanchard2017, kara2018, blagorodnova2019, hung2019}, and the high kinetic energy of winds (large-opening-angle outflows) or jets (collimated outflows) has been directly or indirectly inferred by radio emissions for some TDEs (e.g., \citealt{mattila2018, alexander2020}). } When the outflow interacts with the hot diffuse CNM, a forward shock is generated, while the outflow collisions with dense clouds result in the formation of bow shocks.
 The distinction between these two types of shocks is far more fundamental than simply the difference in CNM or cloud density.
-A FS propagates through the CNM with a continuously increasing radius and is sensitive to the density of the CNM.
-In contrast, a BS forms as a nearly stationary shock front enveloping the windward side of a cloud, sweeping through the outflow itself and being primarily sensitive to the ram pressure of the outflow and the covering factor of clouds \citep{mou2021b, mou2022}.
+A forward shock propagates through the CNM with a continuously increasing radius and is sensitive to the density of the CNM.
+In contrast, a bow shock forms as a nearly stationary shock front enveloping the windward side of a cloud, sweeping through the outflow itself and being primarily sensitive to the ram pressure of the outflow and the covering factor of clouds \citep{mou2021b, mou2022}.

-Shocks are considered to be efficient accelerators of charged particles, and therefore naturally expected to produce radio emission via synchrotron radiation.
-Unfortunately, the ratio between the magnetic field energy $E_B$ and the energy of relativistic electrons $E_e$ usually remains largely uncertain, and therefore, it is difficult to directly obtain the shock parameters from observational results.
+Shocks are considered to be efficient accelerators of charged particles {via the first-order Fermi acceleration \citep{drury1983}}, and therefore naturally expected to produce radio emission via synchrotron radiation \citep{chevalier1998, granot2002, duran2013}. {There are some particle-in-cell simulations on the shock acceleration of electrons in the context of supernova remnants (e.g., \citealt{park2015, xu2020}), suggesting that the shock acceleration efficiency of electrons depends on the angle between the background magnetic field and shock normal, and Mach numbers.
+However, these simulations adopt a reduced proton-to-electron mass ratio and are restricted in one dimension, which introduces uncertainties when extrapolating quantitative results to realistic conditions in TDEs.
+These simulations also do not directly constrain the magnetic field energy $E_B$ in the post-shock gas.
+For these reasons,} the ratio between the magnetic field energy $E_B$ and the energy of relativistic electrons $E_e$ remains largely uncertain.
 The equipartition energy method (\citealt{duran2013}), however, indicates that, within a broad range of ratios between $E_B$ and $E_e$, both the total nonthermal energy ($E_B+E_e$) and the size of the emission region exhibit little variation.